nmsa/tma-framework-k/development/tma-admin-api/README.md

 - *metricId* -> Int type.
 A metric’s id to which there are values collected from or calculated for the given resource.
 - *dataType* -> String type.
 It can take "raw" and "metric" as values.
 The option "raw" requests data collected by probes and can only be applied if the metric to be consulted corresponds to a leaf metric.
 The other way the data will correspond to the values calculated by the TMA's Analyze component.
 - *startDate* -> Long type.
 A time slot beggining timestamp in epoch as seconds.
 - *endDate* -> Long type.
-A time slot ending in epoch as seconds.
+A time slot ending timestamp in epoch as seconds.
 - *addPlansInfo* -> Boolean type.
 When true requests the ids of applied adaptation plans in the time slot requested.

 ### Success 200